Cayyus/Cayyus/README.md

-- 👋 Hi, I’m David.
-- 👀 I’m interested in programming, web development and software development.
-- 🌱 I’m currently learning python my first programming language, and web development (HTML, CSS), I am an intermediate learner in both python and web development.
-- 💞️ I’m looking to collaborate on python projects and web developing.
-- 📫 You can reach me @davie_hoffman on Twitter.
+Hello there!
+My name is Cayyus (you can also call me Caius), I am learning web development and software development, I use Python mainly, and also know HTML, CSS and Javascript (pretty rough here though).
+I mostly create tools, app and websites.
+I am looking to collaborate on software projects as well as web projects too.

 <!---
 Daviehoff/Daviehoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.